-This exercise will force you to get most of your body off your recliner, but it is for a good cause right?
-How about you drop and give yourself twenty of these to strengthen your core, arms, shoulders, and chest, and that feel good feeling of having offset the damage all that weekend binging has brought on?
+This exercise will force you to get most of your body off your recliner.
+How about you drop and give yourself twenty of these to strengthen your core, arms, shoulders, and chest.

 Start by getting in the usual push up position, with the variance being that your legs should be placed on the recliner seat.
-Yes..you can do it, for king and country my friend!
 Do a push up till your nose (gently) hits the ground, then push yourself back up to the starting position.
-Since your position tilts your body, this makes the push up a bit easier to manage but as just as rewarding.
-Do at least ten sets, and you are good to go.
-Let the binge begin!
+Since your position tilts your body, this makes the push up a bit easier to manage but just as rewarding.
+Try to manage at least three to five sets.

 Looking for a more comprehensive list of recliner exercises?
 Sit Strong Systems created this PDF of 60 exercises you can do.